Sandeepna2/semantic-search/README.md

 └── run_on_windows.bat      # Automated Launcher
 ```

-## How Endee is Used
+## How Vector Database is Used
-Endee serves as the core engine for this project.
+ serves as the core engine for this project.
 We interact with its API to:
 - **Manage Collections**: Dynamically create and drop indexes.
 - **Vector Storage**: Store 384-dimension document embeddings with JSON payloads.
 - **Vector Search**: Perform lightning-fast cosine similarity searches for query vectors.